 The Organization's financial instruments that are exposed to concentrations of credit risk consist of cash.
 At times, balances may be in excess of the Federal Deposit Insurance Corporation insurance limit of \$250,000 per institution.
-At December 31, 2021, the Organization had a cash balance that exceeded this limit by approximately \$137,000.
-At December 31, 2020, the Organization had no cash balances that exceeded this limit.
+At December 31, 2022 and 2021, the Organization had a cash balance that exceeded this limit by approximately \$160,000 and \$137,000, respectively.